sdbernard/gcse-maths-revision-guide/README.md

 * Histograms
 * Representing inequalities graphically
 * Quadratic sequences
-* Finidng the equation of the tangent to a circle
+* Finding the equation of the tangent to a circle
 * Similarity and congruence
 * Similarity in 2d and 3d shapes
 * Rules of indices, roots and surds